ashleymader/ashleymader.github.io/_posts/2020-03-30-the_struggle_is_real_cli_project_mistakes_to_learn_from.markdown

 Oh, one last piece of knowlege I want to pass on here is, make an accountability buddy or 4!
 Not just for this project, but for the program as a whole.
 Having someone to check in with, someone to go to when you can't quite get something to work, it's truly an invaluable resource!
 My buddies are the reason I was able to finish so quickly.
 They kept me on track even when I was ready to walk away.

 I hope someone finds this to be helpful.
-While this isn't the traditional blog that shows how awesome the thing you built it, I feel like it's more authentic to my experience.
+While this isn't the traditional blog that shows how awesome the thing you built is, I feel like it's more authentic to my experience.
+If nothing else, just take-away what not to do.
 Happy coding!